Diesel-Net/coming-soon/README.md

 [![Build Status](https://drone.kiwi-labs.net/api/badges/Diesel-Net/coming-soon/status.svg)](https://drone.kiwi-labs.net/Diesel-Net/coming-soon)

 # coming-soon
-A catch-all landing page until I have the homepage of my site done.
-A special thanks to [Creative Tim](http://www.creative-tim.com) for supplying a great [template](https://www.creative-tim.com/product/coming-sssoon-page) to work from.
+Thanks to [Creative Tim](http://www.creative-tim.com) for supplying a great [template](https://www.creative-tim.com/product/coming-sssoon-page) to work from.

 ## Installing External Dependencies
 Ansible `2.10.3` was used at the time of this writing.